The Smithsonian Institution Fact Sheet

 The Smithsonian has over 6,300 employees and more than 5,000 volunteers.

 The total number of objects, works of art and specimens at the Smithsonian is estimated at nearly 155 million, of which nearly 146 million are scientific specimens at the National Museum of Natural History.
 Many artifacts are donated to the Smithsonian by individuals, private collectors and federal agencies; others come to the collections through field expeditions, bequests, exchanges with other museums and organizations, and purchases.

 Artifacts not on display are stored in collection study areas in the museums and are available to researchers by appointment.
-Air- and spacecraft are conserved and stored at the Steven F. Udvar-Hazy Center, part of the National Air and Space Museum, in Chantilly, Va.
-Other research collections are housed in Landover and Suitland, Md., facilities.
+Air- and spacecraft are conserved and stored at the Steven F. Udvar-Hazy Center, part of the National Air and Space Museum, in Chantilly, Virginia.
+Other research collections are housed in Landover and Suitland, Maryland, facilities.

 - Smithsonian Affiliations—Through this program of long-term loans of artifacts and the expertise of its staff, the Smithsonian shares its vast resources with museums and educational institutions around the country.
 There are more than 200 affiliates in nearly every state, Puerto Rico and Panama.

 - Traveling exhibitions—The Smithsonian Institution Traveling Exhibition Service (SITES) organizes exhibitions on art, history and science and circulates them around the country.
 Each year, SITES travels more than 40 exhibitions to hundreds of U.S. cities and towns in every state, where they are viewed by millions of people.